avtran2/Project3_StoveSafety/README.md

 # Project3_StoveSafety
-Warning alarm that goes off if someone's hand is too close to a stove.
+### Warning alarm that goes off if someone's hand is too close to a stove.
+### Takes in data from potentiometer and LDR and sends it to sketch in Processing

 ## This repository includes:
 ### Processing code
 ### Arduino code